Netflix Not Working on Roku: How to Fix [2023]

 Final Thoughts

-Any one of the above troubleshooting tips would most likely fix any Roku Netflix error.
 If your Roku won't play Netflix even after trying all the steps mentioned in this article, contact Roku support for further assistance.

 I have never faced any major issues with other streaming apps like Amazon Prime Video, Apple TV, or HBO Max, but I'm sure most of the troubleshooting steps are applicable to them too.